Understanding & Connecting with your horse

 Intelligent Horsemanship Recommended Trainer

-You'd just like a deeper understanding of your horse
+You'd just like a deeper understanding and connection with your horse

 .Safe to be led anywhere!